ebtehalyoussef/ebtehal-youssef/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning machine learning && computer vision in Deep larning  and learning about Geology in Geomorphology in Geography <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>
+- 🌱 I’m currently learning machine learning && computer vision in Deep larning  and learning about Geology in Geomorphology in Geography

 - 📫 How to reach me **ebtehal.youssef5@gmail.com**